Robert C. Baker

-Robert C. Baker (December 29, 1921 – March 13, 2006) was an American inventor and Cornell University professor.
+Robert C. Baker (December 29, 1921 – March 13, 2006), also known as Ronald Feferkam, was an American inventor and Cornell University professor.
 He invented the chicken nugget as well as many other poultry-related inventions.
 Due to his contributions to the poultry sciences, he is a member of the American Poultry Hall of Fame.

 Education

 A Lansing, New York, native, Baker earned a bachelor's degree from Cornell University in 1943 studying pomology at the university's College of Agriculture.
 For his graduate work, Baker took his master's degree in marketing at Penn State University and his doctorate at Purdue University.
 Baker was a member of the Alpha Zeta fraternity.

 Career and innovations

-Robert Baker travelled the world innovating how people eat and view chicken.
+Baker travelled the world innovating how people eat and view chicken.
 He spent his entire academic life at Cornell University (1957–1989) and published some 290 research papers.
 In 1970 he founded the university's Institute of Food Science and Marketing.
 Baker was elected a fellow of the Institute of Food Technologists in 1997.

 Accredited to him are more than 40 poultry, turkey and cold cut innovations, making him the "George Washington Carver of poultry".
 In addition to creating the chicken nugget, he is also responsible for a revolutionary way to bind breading to chicken, co-invented the machine responsible for deboning chicken and created the chicken and turkey hot dogs and turkey ham.

 McDonald's is often falsely credited with the invention of the chicken nugget.
 In fact, Baker published his chicken nugget recipe in the Cornell publication Agricultural Economics Research in April 1963, while McDonald's patented its recipe for Chicken McNuggets in 1979 and started selling the product in 1980.

-Baker's famous recipe for Cornell Chicken was actually innovated while Baker was at Penn State but never gained appreciation until he joined the faculty of Cornell.
+In addition to his innovations in industrial chicken products, Baker is notable in the cuisine of Upstate New York for developing "Cornell chicken", a regionally popular recipe for grilled chicken, particularly small whole birds, with a cider vinegar-based marinade.
+Baker had in fact developed this recipe while working at Penn State, but it never gained appreciation until he joined the faculty at Cornell.